mackuba/xblip/README.txt

 intended).

 The ObjectiveBlip directory contains the backend code that handles the connection to Blip API.
-It's considered a separate subproject, and released under Beerware license (see comments in headers).
-You can use it to create your own Blip clients in ObjectiveC/Cocoa if you want.
+It's considered a separate subproject; you can use it to create your own Blip clients in ObjectiveC/Cocoa if you want.

 Note: to install and run in a simulator, you need:
 * a Mac